 With CB4, Store Managers Correct Issues Before Corporate Visits

 CB4 gives store managers a leg up by alerting them to on-floor execution problems before corporate even walks through their doors.
 In one instance, CB4 detected that sales of a specific flavor of ice cream at a convenience store were far below predicted high demand.
-It was costing the company in revenue, and probably disappointing customers, too.
+It was costing the company in revenue, and probably disappointing customers who couldn’t find their desired flavor.
 CB4 deployed a recommendation to the store manager to have a closer look at the item.
 He checked the case and at first, everything looked sufficiently stocked and properly displayed.

 CB4 Helps Store Managers Train Sales Teams

 Store managers are notoriously crunched for time.
-Between keeping customers happy and putting out every day fires, they don’t always have time to invest in their teams and improve communication in retail stores.
+Between keeping customers happy and putting out every day fires, they don’t always have time to invest in their people and improve team communication.
 In these circumstances, CB4 steps up and helps store managers understand where their teams need an extra assist.

 This happened recently, when CB4 detected low sales in a high-demand item at a store in a major fashion apparel chain.
 Their newest pants came in black, navy, and army green.
 CB4’s algorithm detected that the navy color was underselling.
 It turned out that black and army green pants had shipped together and arrived in-store on time.
 The stock team placed them on the floor together.
 Production was slightly delayed for navy and the pants arrived in-store late.
 At the time, the navy pants looked similar to the black, and the stock team mistook the newly arrived navy colorway as extra stock of the black pants that had arrived earlier.
 As a result, the stock team put the navy pants directly in back stock instead of on the floor!